bahorn/QCKPrism/README.md

 * Color is 3 bytes, representing RGB values.
 * Count is set two for my device, which has 2 zones, hense the count.
 Probably a transmitted as little endian 16bit int.
 * Unsure of the rest, probably flags of some sort?
+* Cycle is the needs to be set to 01 if this byte is to change to the specified color and not just cycle through them.
+* Zone is the LED to control
+* Think the FF right after a color is just padding.

 It seems you can use the flags to control what colors get merged?